crescent-network/exporter/README.md

 # Exporter

-This repository parses exported genesis state at [block height 350670](https://www.mintscan.io/crescent/blocks/350670) to extract data for LUNA and UST holders.
+This repository parses exported genesis state at specific block height to extract data for LUNA and UST holders.

 ## Background